Pakistan's Election Commission disqualifies ex-PM Imran Khan from holding public office for five years | Politics

 The bench of the ECP on Friday unanimously ruled that Khan was involved in corrupt practices and was disqualified as a member of the parliament.
 It also announced that action would be taken against him under the corrupt practices laws.

-The ruling came days after Khan's party on Monday swept the crucial by-elections, winning six out of eight National Assembly seats and two out of three provincial assembly seats.
+Meanwhile, there were reports of protests in various cities against the decision including an incident of firing by a police guard of a lawmaker near the ECP building.
+Later, the guard as well as the lawmaker were arrested.

-Khan, who contested seven National Assembly seats in the crucial by-elections held on Sunday, emerged victorious in six constituencies.
+Law minister Azam Tarar in his reaction termed the verdict as ''appropriate'' and based on merit.
+“He (Khan) has been disqualified for five years and the ECP has also asked for his trial in a court of law for concealing assets,” he said.

-Khan, who came to power in 2018, apparently received expensive gifts from rich Arab rulers during official visits, which were deposited in the Toshakhana.
-Later, he bought the same at a discounted price as per the relevant laws and sold the same at hefty profits.
+Khan, who came to power in 2018 apparently received expensive gifts from rich Arab rulers during official visits, which were deposited in the Toshakhana.
+Later, he bought the same at a discounted price as per the relevant laws and sold the same at hefty profits but failed to reveal the same to the ECP.

 Though morally apprehensive for rulers like Khan, who always takes a high moral ground and leaves no occasion to castigate his opponents as “corrupt”, the purchase and sale were legally allowed.